‘Dancing With The Stars’ Slammed Over Normani Kordei’s ‘Unfair’ Score

 “I’m ready for us to be scrutinized a little different and judged a little different and rightfully so,” Chmerkovskiy then added of dancing with Heather before the March 20 DWTS Season 24 premiere.
 “We’ll do our best,” he said.

-Dancing With the Stars sources also claimed last week that the current DWTS cast, likely including Normani, were allegedly not too happy when they heard Morris would be joining Dancing With the Stars Season 24 after hearing of her extensive experience as a professional dancer.
+Dancing with the Stars sources also claimed last week that the current DWTS cast, likely including Normani, were allegedly not too happy when they heard Morris would be joining Dancing with the Stars Season 24 after hearing of her extensive experience as a professional dancer.

-Do you think Normani Kordei deserved a higher score for her first Dancing With the Stars dance?
+Do you think Normani Kordei deserved a higher score for her first Dancing with the Stars dance?

 [Featured Image by Emma McIntyre/Getty Images for Vanity Fair]